 When considering the power estimation of a design, understanding the efficiency of the thermal solution is crucial.
 The lower the junction temperature, the lower the static power of a design.

-Xilinx recommends using lidless packaging if it is available for your device.
+AMD recommends using lidless packaging if it is available for your device.
 Lidless packaging offers a more efficient thermal solution and allows direct contact with the heat source, removing a thermal interface material (TIM) layer.
-Xilinx lidded and lidless parts have the same handling and manufacturing requirements.
+AMD lidded and lidless parts have the same handling and manufacturing requirements.
 The following figure compares the heat sink application for a lidded and lidless device.

 - Junction Temperature Tj